RealS8 – Your Realtor® Team in Anchorage

 Married in 2000, Bethany’s children are now 15 and 11.
 “I went to real estate school in 2005 with a baby in tow,” she remembers.
 Her license arrived right after that initial training and she and Niel soon began their long and successful association.
 “I started out thinking I would work in real estate part time, and now I work time-and-half,” she says.
 “But I thrive on being busy.”

-Niel is Executive Vice President and one of the founding members of Fortune Properties, Inc., now Coldwell Banker Best Properties.
-A Realtor® since 1983, Niel's clients have historically been mid- to upper-end residential and commercial-investment real estate buyers and sellers, corporate owners of foreclosed property, and corporate relocation service providers.
+Niel retired in 2018 as Executive Vice President and one of the founding members of Fortune Properties, Inc., now Coldwell Banker Best Properties.
+A Realtor® since 1983, Niel's clients were historically mid- to upper-end residential and commercial-investment real estate buyers and sellers, corporate owners of foreclosed property, and corporate relocation service providers.

-Niel's leadership in professional groups enables him to make the most of technologies for marketing and identifying property.
-Niel is one of only three Alaska licensees holding both "PhD's in real estate," designations of the National Association of Realtors® that signify the highest levels of knowledge and achievement in residential and commercial real estate.
+Niel's leadership in professional groups enabled him to make the most of technologies for marketing and identifying property.
+Niel was one of only three Alaska licensees holding both "PhD's in real estate," designations of the National Association of Realtors® that signify the highest levels of knowledge and achievement in residential and commercial real estate.

 • CCIM: Certified Commercial-Investment Member • CRS: Certified Residential Specialist.